LucioMascolo/Noise-free-C2-graph/README.md

 NOTES:

-     1) The .xml file available in this repository has been tested with SNAP 8, using a SLC dual-polarization VH-VV IW S1A image, collected on a sea area
+     1) The processing graph available in this repository has been tested in SNAP 8, using a SLC dual-polarization VH-VV IW S1A image, collected on a sea area
      The ID of the image is: S1A_IW_SLC__1SDV_20180603T182052_20180603T182119_022196_0266A4_F6CB.SAFE

      2) Only a Region of Intesrest (ROI) has been processed, by selecting bursts 3-5 (sub-swath IW1), and using the Subset operator.